onincodes/onin/README.md

 ###  About

-I’m a creative professional who discovered a passion for coding.
+I’m a marketing professional with a creative background who discovered a passion for coding.
 As a self-taught iOS developer, I’ve published three apps on the App Store.
-My creative background allows me to build apps that are both thoughtfully designed and innovative.
+My creativity allows me to design and develop apps that are both innovative and user-friendly.

 ### Skills